ragaoua/dotfiles/README.md

 When running `tmux` for the first time after that, the config will try and bootstrap `tpm` by cloning it then installing all plugins configured.
 So, the first execution of tmux might take a while.

+The tmux config may include binding to execute scripts installed in `$HOME/.config/scripts`.
+So make sure these are set up correctly.

 # Git configuration